malross/Wordless/README.md

 ## Things to add/fix

- * Congratulate the player when they win ("Genius!", "TODO", "TODO", "TODO", "TODO", "Phew!")
+ * Congratulate the player when they win ("Genius!", "Magnificent!", "Impressive!", "Splendid!", "Great!", "Phew!")
  * Add a virtual keyboard, with colouring for found & ruled out letters
  * Deny the entry of guesses that aren't in the dictionary
  * Proper screen for settings including choice of word length and dictionary to use (currently using an MIT word list)